linux4sam/egt/docs/src/input.md

 @section input_mapping Keyboard Mapping

-By default EGT will use a built in static keyboard mapping.
+By default, EGT will use a built-in static keyboard mapping.
 In most cases, this should be sufficient.
 However, in the event you wish to have a system level and more flexible way of managing simple or complex keyboard mappings, EGT also supports the use of [libxkbcommon](https://xkbcommon.org/) irrelevant of using